 K.2 The student will identify healthy decisions.

-Describe healthy meal choices that include all food groups.
+Describe healthy meal, snack, and beverage options that include food from the MyPlate food groups (i.e., dairy, proteins, vegetables, fruits, grains).

 Identify positive physical activity options and the benefits of being physically active every day.

+Identify foods that most often cause allergies

-Describe alternatives to television watching.
+Describe alternatives to screen time.

 Identify situations that require the use of each of the five senses.

-Describe how medicine can be helpful or harmful, and recognize poison warning labels.

-Describe how germs (e.g., bacteria, viruses) may cause common diseases (e.g., cold, flu).
+Describe consequences of taking medications unsupervised.

 Explain how hand washing helps remove bacteria and viruses that can make people sick, and describe situations where it is important to wash hands.

 Discuss the benefits of personal hygiene practices (e.g., tooth brushing, flossing, hand washing, grooming).

-Recognize how the body’s parts work togetherIdentify the meaning of safety signs, symbols, and warning labels.
+Recognize how the major body parts work together to move.

+Identify the meaning of safety signs, symbols, and warning labels and understand the dangers of white powder and other unknown substances.
-Identify safe choices when walking, riding in a car and bus, and riding a bike.

-Describe sun safety practices.
+Describe how safety choices can prevent injuries (e.g., wearing a helmet, tying shoelaces, using seat belts and safety seats, sitting in the back seat of vehicles with airbags).

-Compare emergency and nonemergency situations.
+Identify people who can help in an emergency and in non-emergency situations.

-Describe positive and negative emotions that affect physical health (e.g., anger, sadness, fear, frustration, happiness, pride).

-Discuss how to express and handle emotions appropriately.

-Identify why friends are important and how to cooperate and share with others.
+Describe how feelings can influence actions.
+Identify strategies for making friends and how to show kindness, consideration, and concern for others, including how to cooperate and share with others.

+Identify ways to tell someone they are entering one’s personal space.

+Explain how classmates can support one another at school.

 Recognize that not all products advertised or sold are healthy or safe.

-Recognize that some household products are harmful if touched, ingested, or inhaled and the importance of asking adults before touching, ingesting, or inhaling unknown substances.
+Describe ways to reuse items and materials in the classroom.

 Advocacy and Health Promotion